Alfaepsilon/C-and-Cpp-stuff/README.md

 # C-stuff
-C stuff for refreshing memory
+C stuff for refreshing memory (mostly exercises from the ancient C book).